 I’m a research fellow at the Global Priorities Institute, Oxford.
-There are many things I like about effective altruism.
-The purpose of this blog is to discuss what I don’t like about effective altruism in order to drive positive change within and outside of the movement.
-Discussions are long-form, structured into series, and informed by academic research.
+The purpose of this blog is to use academic research to drive positive change within and around the effective altruism movement.
+Discussions are long-form and structured around thematic series.
+Subscribe below for weekly posts.

-The good it promises, the harm it does (Part 1: Introduction)
+The good it promises, the harm it does (Part 3: Carol J. Adams)